-In addition to IAS 8, IASB has issued Guide to Selecting and Applying Accounting Policies.
+In addition to IAS 8, the IASB has issued Guide to Selecting and Applying Accounting Policies.

 Accounting policies are defined as the specific principles, bases, conventions, rules and practices applied by an entity in preparing and presenting financial statements (IAS 8.5).
-Entity reporting under IFRS should obviously apply IFRS when developing its accounting policies.
+An entity reporting under IFRS should obviously apply IFRS when developing its accounting policies.

 Events not covered by IFRS

 There are transactions or events that are not covered by IFRS (e.g. business combinations under common control).
 Paragraphs IAS 8.10-12 set out the criteria for developing accounting policies in such cases.
 In short, in the absence of specific provisions in IFRS, developed accounting policies should be relevant and reliable.
 When developing such policies, entities should look into:

 Note that referencing to other GAAP and accounting practice is voluntary.
 However local law sometimes requires entities to apply local GAAP to transactions or events not covered by IFRS.

 An entity should apply accounting policies consistently for similar transactions or events unless IFRS specify otherwise (IAS 8.13).
 Paragraphs IAS 8.14-31 cover changes in accounting policies and related disclosure requirements.
 As a rule, new accounting policy should be applied retrospectively unless it results from adoption of a new IFRS with different transitional provisions.
 For example, IFRS 15 and IFRS 16 allowed so-called ‘modified retrospective application‘.